CSC4350-TBD/GroupProject/README.md

 ## API

-The API has recently changed within the last two days.
-Previous code that worked had to be edited and changed and our team is working on fixing API calls (though all should be working now)
 The limit on API calls for IMDB API is 100 calls per day Too many in one night will result in a ban as our team has experienced While testing is encouraged, especially for John and the TAs, please note that there are some movies in certain genres that may result in nasty things due to the new API filters even if the genre itself is seemingly innocent, be wary of documenteries, im pretty sure the adult filter is broken, and for some reason some adult movies are listed in that catagory